Digitalis Purpurea – Mixed

 Approx 1300 Seeds

-Download our handy planting instructions PDF
+Download our handy planting instruction PDF

 • Suitable for planting in sunny and partially shaded locations